KateAcidBurnLibby/aa_configs/README.md

 # Kate Kibby Configs

-My personal config files for AA.
+My **old** personal config files for AA.
+I wouldn't use aimbot or no-recoil as of 7/13/2022.
+If AA updates aimbot, this may change.
 Enjoy!

 ## Settings
 - FOV: 2